swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

 Progress information will be appended to this file as JSON objects, one per line.
 Each progress entry contains timestamp, progress percentage, and a descriptive message.
+The file must be writable, else an error will be thrown.

 **--assume-yes:**